syncfusion-content/typescript-docs/TypeScript/PivotGauge/Scales.md

 ![](Scales_images/AddingScale.png)

-## Scale Customization
+## Scale customization

-### Pointer Cap
+### Pointer cap
-Pointer Cap is a circular shape element which is located at the center of the PivotGauge.
-It can be customized with the property `pointerCap` inside the scales option.
+The pointer cap is a circular shape element located at the center of the pivot gauge.
+It can be customized with the `pointerCap` property in the scales option.
 Following are the properties used to customize its appearance.

-* **radius** – sets the radius of the pointer cap.
+* **radius**: Sets the radius of the pointer cap.
-* **borderColor** – sets the color of the pointer cap border.
+* **borderColor**: Sets the color of the pointer cap border.
-* **borderWidth** – sets the width of the pointer cap border.
+* **borderWidth**: Sets the width of the pointer cap border.
-* **backgroundColor** – sets the background color of the pointer cap.
+* **backgroundColor**: Sets the background color of the pointer cap.

 {% highlight html %}